 Important Note: The Te Ātiawa Park hardcourt upgrades have addressed court quality issues but not future demand issues.
 It is likely that demand will increase very gradually over coming years based on slight population growth.
-However, if netball's capture rate of the playing age population increases beyond current levels this demand may be greater than anticipated.
-This leaves only three options.
-Firstly to significantly restructure the way the sport is programmed over the winter season (spreading competition play out over multiple days).
-Secondly, to expand on Te Ātiawa Park by potentially displacing cricket, rugby, softball and football opportunities from the open space areas.
-Thirdly, to relocate the netball hub to the Otaraua Park development.
+However, if netball's capture rate of the playing age population increases beyond current levels this demand may be greater than anticipated and further investigations into options will be required.

 - There are numerous hardcourt options for tennis spread throughout the district (especially for 'casual community social tennis').
-Few sites for tennis have any capacity issues overall, although most are at a basic level and a few may have localised quality issues. - Hardcourt facility demands for netball are focussed on competitive centre needs at the Te Ātiawa Courts (as training can occur in multiple dispersed locations if needed).
+Few sites for tennis have any capacity issues overall, although most are at a basic level and a few may have localised quality issues. - Hardcourt facility demands for netball are focussed on competitive centre needs at the Te Ātiawa Courts.
 Similarly, social neighbourhood netball is not an area of high demand as it can occur in multiple locations (such as at schools). - In areas where localised community level hardcourt demand emerges, the potential may exist for creating partnerships with schools. - Consideration should be given to collating compatible sports activities so that hard courts can be utilised year-round.
 Examples include tennis, netball and hockey (social, junior and training).